rockswe/K8s-PodConfigMapController/README.md

 ### Status Reporting: `observedGeneration`

-*   As highlighted by Ahmet Alp Balkan, simply having a `Ready` condition is often not enough.
+*   Simply having a `Ready` condition is often not enough.
 The `observedGeneration` field in the `status` of `PodConfigMapConfig` is important.
 It tells consumers whether the current status (and by extension, the ConfigMaps managed by this CRD instance) reflects the *latest* version of the `PodConfigMapConfig`'s `spec`.
 If `cond.observedGeneration != metadata.generation`, the status information might be stale because the controller hasn't yet reconciled the most recent update to the CRD.

 ### Understanding Cached Clients